Paul in Romans 3:27 says:

 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.

-Paul’s “law of faith” seems to be his two-fold Gospel: “Christ’s faithfulness demonstrates the righteousness of God; believe it”.
+Paul’s “law of faith” seems to be his two-fold Gospel: “God’s faithfulness through Christ demonstrates His righteousness; believe it”.

 Sometimes we can feel like one who only understands Newtonian mechanics trying to understand quantum mechanics when reading Paul.
 He was brilliant, but sometimes quite obscure – perhaps intentionally, or perhaps because we have experienced a degree of spiritual rigor mortis from our years of hearing the same, stale teachings.
 Our only solution is more study and thoughtful exegesis of his words, not simply acceptance of what others tell us he’s saying, in the tradition of the Bereans (Acts 17:11).